Planting Zones and Moon Cycle Gardening

 • Best Crops: Lettuce, peas, onions, apples, asparagus

 • Gardening Notes: These zones allow seasonal rotation and early spring sowing.
-Fruit trees like apples and cherries do well with proper chilling hours.
+Fruit trees such as apples and cherries do well with proper chilling hours.

 Zone 6–7 (Temperate Mid-Range)